The short version (plain English)

 1. Who runs ClawVault

 ClawVault is the consumer life-admin agent at go-claw.com.
-The operator is contactable via the contact form on the homepage.
+The operator is contactable at [email protected].
 We're a small team, not a multinational ad business.

 2. What we collect — the full list